 Since we want to increase the user’s positive emotions, highlight the incoming amount very subtlely and keep the outgoing transactions in your current design style.
 Most often, incoming transactions are fewer in count compared to the outgoing, so you probably won't have a transaction list on which all transactions will be accented.

 Provide your users with an ability to search specific transactions by a keyword or filter.
 We have all had a situation in which we are looking for a specific transaction; it is critical that this common scenario is easy to execute.

 Make sure that you don't disappoint your users by providing a list of only the recent transactions.
 It's crucial that the customers can access the full history of transactions right from the financial app, without the need to visit the desktop version.

-In our intense everyday lives, every user is thankful for services and tools that help to ease their lives.
+In our everyday lives, users are thankful for services and tools that helps them ease their lives.
 When it comes to financial services and banking, a feature that often reduces the user’s anxiety is recurring payments, as it makes it easier to manage their monthly bills.

-Unfortunately, in some cases, due to the feature being complex and not user-friendly, this can cause users additional problems instead of helping to solve them.
+Unfortunately, in some cases, due to the features being complex and not user-friendly, this can cause users additional problems instead of helping to solve them.

-In the example on the left, it's a long and complex journey to even get to the recurring payment form.
+In the example on the left, it's a long journey to get to the recurring payment form.